 CPD is most effective when you reflect on your learning.
 Reflection encourages you to become a lifelong learner as it necessitates focussed and analytical thinking.
 You are more able to appraise your practice critically, identify, plan and evaluate learning.
 Documented reflection leads to the identification of areas for improvement and professional development.
 Additional credits are claimable for completion of a reflection log on the learning achieved.

-The new programme also allows you to demonstrate how you might have applied their learning to your practice, the service you provide and / or the potential impact of the learning.
+The new programme also allows you to demonstrate how you might have applied your learning to your practice, the service you provide and / or the potential impact of the learning.
 This could range from a comment that you have changed a single aspect of your personal practice as a result of the learning to demonstration of a major change in the way an entire service is delivered.
 Additional credits are claimable for completion of an action log.

 If you register on the CPD programme, you can select from a variety of different educational activities, including